deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 "I've been here ten days, Kevin." she said.
 She stooped and collected a discarded bra, and shrugged into it, trying not to let the way his dark eyes roamed all over her, getting a good last look, effect her.
-Those ten days had been...*enthusiastic*.
-Both of them had made up for a couple of long, dry years.
+Those ten days had been...*enthusiastic.* Both of them had made up for a couple of long, dry years.
 "I need to get back."

 "I know."
 He said, and stood up.
 She took her own opportunity to get a good look